 If you need to order materials or merchandise for the event, make sure you’ve organised it at least two to three months in advance.
 This will give you plenty of time to order your product and confirm that you’re happy with it when you receive it.

 Once there’s around one month to go until your event, it’s time to lock in your staff and volunteers.
 One month’s notice is a good amount of time for staff and volunteers to commit and keep the date free.

-If you are utilizing a team of student volunteers you should implement some volunteer management strategies.
+If you are utilising a team of student volunteers you should implement some volunteer management strategies.
 This might include:

 Event management resources are documents that you can distribute to your attendees or volunteers to ensure your day runs smoothly.

 If you’re holding a large event (like an open day), a site map will help you and your attendees know where everything is located.
 It’s always a good idea to map out key areas and amenities like toilets, water fountains, and the information desk.

 It’s also important to put together a run schedule for your events team.
 It should include a complete breakdown of the day, outlining each event activity, and the time that it needs to be executed.
 This resource is a life-saver if you are managing multiple elements simultaneously.